medly/medly-components/CONTRIBUTING.md

 ## Project setup

-To enable a project setup in this repo, perform the following steps:
+Perform the following steps to setup the project:

 1. Fork and clone the repo.
 2. Run `yarn` to install dependencies.